openrsp/openrsp/doc/manual/openrsp_introduction.rst

 Perturbation label
-  An integer describing what kind of perturbation added to the molecule; all *different* perturbations involved in the response theory calculations should be given by calling the function :py:meth:`OpenRSPSetPerturbations`; OpenRSP will stop if there is any unspecified perturbation label given afterwards when calling the function :py:meth:`OpenRSPGetRSPFun` or :py:meth:`OpenRSPGetResidue`.
+  An integer describing what kind of perturbation added to the molecule; all *different* perturbations involved in the response theory calculations should be given by calling the function :c:func:`OpenRSPSetPerturbations`; OpenRSP will stop if there is any unspecified perturbation label given afterwards when calling the function :c:func:`OpenRSPGetRSPFun` or :c:func:`OpenRSPGetResidue`.

 Perturbation tuple
   An ordered list of perturbation labels that are added to the molecule.